ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 * **Search Console verification code** – Log in to <https://search.google.com/search-console>, open **Settings → Ownership verification**, and choose the *HTML tag* option.
 Copy the code displayed in the meta tag and paste it into the **Search Console Verification Code** field on the SEO settings page.
 See <https://support.google.com/webmasters/answer/9008080> for details.
 * **Google Ads developer token** – Sign in at <https://ads.google.com/aw/apicenter> and open **Tools & Settings → Setup → API Center** (manager account required).
 Copy your **Developer token** and enter it into the **Google Ads Developer Token** field.
 Documentation: <https://developers.google.com/google-ads/api/docs/first-call/dev-token>.
+* **Google Ads login customer ID** – Optional manager account ID associated with your developer token.
+Enter this value if the token belongs to a manager account so requests include the `login-customer-id` header.
 * **Google Ads API version** – The plugin uses the API version defined by the `Gm2_Google_OAuth::GOOGLE_ADS_API_VERSION` constant (default `v18`).
 Update this constant and any tests referencing it when a new Ads API version becomes available.
 * **Analytics Admin API version** – The GA4 endpoints use the version specified by `Gm2_Google_OAuth::ANALYTICS_ADMIN_API_VERSION` (default `v1beta`).
 Update this constant along with related tests when Google releases a new version.